mixlr/mixlr.github.io/_posts/2016-04-04-five-ways-to_use-slack-sounds.markdown

 In this post we show you how Mixlr pushes Slack beyond its boundaries; how we let the genie out of the bottle--into the office.
 Before Mixlr got addicted to Slack we used Campfire.
 One of the features that made Campfire, the real-time communication tool for team collaboration, indistinguishable is the feature to play sounds to everyone.
 From sounds like [Danger Zone](https://emoji-cheat-sheet.campfirenow.com/sounds/dangerzone.mp3) from Topgun, over George Takei's [Oh My](https://emoji-cheat-sheet.campfirenow.com/sounds/ohmy.mp3), to Ludacris' [Roll Out](https://emoji-cheat-sheet.campfirenow.com/sounds/rollout.mp3), there is a sound to emphasise every kind of situation; be it a colleague spilling coffee over your laptop or a successful rollout of a new feature.

 After Mixlr migrated to Slack we found ourselves becoming more and more productive with every new integration we added.
 The lack of sounds though, was a wound which would not heal.
-We take great pride in our office stereos as it not only enables us to listen to music, share new discoveries but also use our product in a communal way.
+We take great pride in our office stereo as it not only enables us to listen to music, share new discoveries but also use our product in a communal way.
 With a Raspberry Pi available in the office, this screamed out for an **office hack**!

 ![Mixlr's Raspberry Pi connceted to our mix deck](/images/slack-sounds.jpg)